Inspector of the Police Integrity Commission

-M. D. Ireland, Queen's Counsel (QC), was appointed as the first inspector on 12 June 2002.
+M. D. Ireland QC was appointed as the first inspector on 12 June 2002.

-On 1 September 2005 James Wood QC was appointed as the inspector.
+On 1 September 2005 James Wood QC, the former NSW Police Royal Commissioner, was appointed as the inspector.

 David Levine AO RFD QC was appointed from 1 February 2012, replacing Peter Moss.

 The Inspector of the Police Integrity Commission was abolished along with the Police Integrity Commission on 1 July 2017.
 The succeeding body, the Law Enforcement Conduct Commission, has an equivalent oversight position, the Inspector of the Law Enforcement Conduct Commission.